digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/04-quickstart-top-level-dir.rst

 exposed when preparing deployment configurations for non-local deployments.**

-Should you wish to disable these mappings even for the `LocalNet` deployment, the port suffixes are defined as environment variables in the `.env`.
+To disable these mappings even for the `LocalNet` deployment, the port suffixes are defined as environment variables in the `.env`.
 For any port mappings you wish to disable, you can find and remove the relevant Docker `port`: entry in the `compose.yaml` file.